Continuing Education Activity

 In some patients, cardiac catheterization may be required to rule out coronary artery disease.

-Long term follow up every 3 months is needed as recovery can take months of years.
+Long-term follow-up every 3 months is needed as recovery can take months or years.
 The patient should be advised against intense physical activity.

 Patients should be educated about vaccination against measles, rubella, polio, influenza, and mumps.

 Those with heart failure should be told to eat a low salt diet and avoid strenuous activities.

 All patients diagnosed or suspected to have acute myocarditis should be admitted to the hospital and be monitored for hemodynamic instability.
 Immediate complications of myocarditis include ventricular dysrhythmias, left ventricular aneurysm, CHF, and dilated cardiomyopathy.
 The mortality rate is up to 20% at 1 year and 50% at 5 years.
 Despite optimal medical management, overall mortality has not changed in the last 30 years.

 The diagnosis and management of viral myocarditis are complex and is best done with an interprofessional team that includes a cardiologist, intensivist, nurse practitioner, cardiac surgeon, internist, and infectious disease expert.
 In most cases, the patient initially presents to the primary care clinicians and nurse practitioner.
 These professionals should be aware of myocarditis and make the appropriate referral to a cardiologist on a timely basis.

 Once the diagnosis is made, the treatment is largely supportive.
 All symptomatic patients need ICU monitoring.
 Immediate complications of myocarditis include ventricular dysrhythmias, left ventricular aneurysm, CHF, and dilated cardiomyopathy.